NCI-GDC/gdc-docs/docs/Encyclopedia/pages/ASCAT3.md

 ## Overview ##

 ASCAT3 improves upon previous versions to provide more accurate CNV detection in tumor and normal samples from genotyping arrays.
-It processes the CEL files to generate high-resolution segmented CNV data.
+It processes the raw array files to generate high-resolution segmented CNV data.

 ### Input